Toronto Police Service: First women on the force

 Morality officer was one of the first roles within the police force, not including secretary, that women were allowed to fulfill.
-In the early 1910s, they were brought in under the idea that they would be better suited to deal with young women who had been acting immorally, and that they would themselves be a moralizing influence in the police service.
+In the early 1910s, they were brought in under the idea that they would be better suited to deal with young women who had been acting immorally and that they would themselves be a moralizing influence in the police service.
 Also, the existence of policewomen was an encouragement for women to come forward with assault charges against their abusive husbands.
 Women would trust that if they went to a police officer who was also female, then something would be more likely to get done.
 Yet, the majority of their duties included arresting and searching female suspects, and interviewing female suspects and victims.
 As well, rather than being on the beat in dangerous parts of town, they would be searching for people, though mostly women, acting immorally, particularly in places where men and women came together.
-They were never tasked the same duties as their male counterparts, and so were seen more as social workers within the police force than actual members of the force.
-Through the 1920s, feminists argued that these policewomen were taken on by police for show more than to be actual policewomen, and interest from the upper ranks in policewomen faded along with their interest in social management, since the upper ranks saw the two as being deeply connected.
+They were never tasked with the same duties as their male counterparts, and so were seen more as social workers within the police force than actual members of the force.
+Through the 1920s, feminists argued that these policewomen were taken on by police for show more than to be actual policewomen, and interest from the upper ranks in policewomen faded along with their interest in social management since the upper ranks saw the two as being deeply connected.
 Few more women were taken on until after World War II, and those that were there gained little ground for women in the police force.